Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

-If we look again at our prefix trie, this time I'll show that every node contains not only its current state, but also all previous states of the node.
+If we look at our prefix trie again, this time I'll show that every node contains not only its current state, but also all previous states of the node.
 We keep the value of the node over time in a list.
 When someone asks for a setting without specifying the version, we give them the most recent valid version.
-But if they specify an older version, we can give it to them.
+But if they specify any specific version, we can give it to them.

 [ slide: